 Copies of the documents being used to meet the rule of three requirement should be submitted as a searchable (i.e., run Optical Character Recognition [OCR]) file in Adobe Acrobat format.

 Where Do I Send the Information?

-Send electronic copies of all documents to: Kyle Molton and Samantha Tolken.
+Send electronic copies of all documents to the Sustainable Fisheries Division Sector Team.

 Preparing the Operations Plan

 The operations plan and contract must contain all of the information listed in the following subsections.